World shares off record highs as U.S. tax bill passes Senate

 MSCI’s world equity index .MIWD00000PUS, which tracks shares in 47 countries, was little changed and holding just below record highs hit on Monday.

-U.S. Treasury yields, which notched up their biggest one-day jump in almost three months on Tuesday as the tax bill moved toward passage, steadied at around 2.46 percent US10YT=RR -- holding near the previous day’s highs.
+U.S. Treasury yields, which notched up their biggest one-day jump in almost three months on Tuesday as the tax bill moved towards passage, steadied at around 2.46 percent US10YT=RR -- holding near the previous day’s highs.

 “Last week the reaction of bond markets was one of ambivalence about the likelihood of these measures getting passed,” said Michael Hewson, chief market analyst at CMC Markets in London.